 Mr Binsted has extensive experience in investment banking and other aspects of corporate financial advice.
 Mr Binsted's breadth of experience comes from his previous position as managing director and joint CEO of Lazard in Australia and senior roles with other investment banks, including Citigroup Australia.

 Mr Binsted was a member of the Australian Financial Forum (Johnson Report) Panel of Experts into growing the Australian Financial Services Industry.
 He is also a former chairman of both the State Rail Authority of NSW and the Sydney Ports Corporation.

 Mr Binsted was appointed to the CEFC Board with effect from 1 February 2013 for five years.

-He holds advisory roles as Chair of the NSW Climate Change Council, as a Governing Board Member of the Renewable Energy and Energy Efficiency Partnership (REEEP) and as a member of the Wentworth Group of Concerned Scientists.
-He is also Deputy Chair of the Private Sector Roundtable of the Asia Pacific Rainforest Recovery Plan.
-Mr Wilder chaired the 2015 Independent Review Committee of the Victorian Climate Change Act, and was formerly Chairman of Low Carbon Australia and TRAFFIC (Oceania).
+He holds advisory roles as chair of the NSW Climate Change Council, as a governing board member of the Renewable Energy and Energy Efficiency Partnership (REEEP) and as a member of the Wentworth Group of Concerned Scientists.
+He is also deputy chair of the Private Sector Roundtable of the Asia Pacific Rainforest Recovery Plan.
+Mr Wilder chaired the 2015 Independent Review Committee of the Victorian Climate Change Act, and was formerly chair of both Low Carbon Australia and TRAFFIC (Oceania).

 Mr Wilder holds a Bachelor of Economics (Hons) from the University of Sydney, LLB Honours from the ANU, LLM from the University of Cambridge and has studied at the Hague Academy Centre for Studies and Research in International Law and International Relations.
 He is also a Graduate Member of the Australian Institute of Company Directors.

 Mr Wilder was appointed to the CEFC Board with effect from 1 February 2013 for five years.